pnp/cli-microsoft365/docs/docs/cmd/spo/homesite/homesite-set.md

     ```csv
     The Home site has been set to https://contoso.sharepoint.com.
 It may take some time for the change to apply.
 Check aka.ms/homesites for details.
     ```

+=== "Markdown"

+    ```md
+    The Home site has been set to https://contoso.sharepoint.com.
+It may take some time for the change to apply.
+Check aka.ms/homesites for details.
+    ```

 ### `vivaConnectionsDefaultStart` response

 When we make use of the option `vivaConnectionsDefaultStart` the response will differ.